7 min read

 Rowan Beckett Minor (they/them) is a disabled Melungeon writer, editor, and activist from Prince, WV who currently resides in Cleveland, OH.
 They are founder and editor of #FemkuMag and have poems featured in numerous international journals and anthologies, including Haiku 2024 (Modern Haiku Press) and A New Resonance 12 (Red Moon Press).
 Rowan is also the recipient of several awards, including three winning poems in the 2023 Trailblazer Contest.
 They are honored to have given presentations for the Haiku North America Conference (2019, 2021) and currently serves as Midwest Regional Coordinator for the Haiku Society of America.
 Rowan has authored six chapbooks of haiku: Radical Women, inkblots, Red Flags, The New Norm, Recycled Virgin, and Hot Girl Haiku, and is currently working on their first full-length collection.

-commentary from Fellows
+commentaries from Fellows

 Vandana Parashar, Daniel Shank Cruz & Nicky Gutierrez